Orozco v Attorney General: Facts

 Even though I am an adult and the expression of my sexuality is consensual and conducted in private with other adults and is therefore not harmful to others, my worth and dignity as a human being and value as a member of society are not recognised.
 Indeed, my constitutional rights to dignity, equality, freedom of expression and privacy are violated by criminalising the free expression of my sexuality and, worse, having my sexuality linked with sexual practices involving animals.
 Further, the general prejudice and abusive conduct of the public which the law engenders and encourages affects my right to express my human sexuality and to establish and nurture relationships with consenting male partners without outside interference.

-The claimant, and their interested parties and expert witnesses, further brought to bear evidence on the role the challenged statute played in the stigma, violence, and negative health outcomes experienced by LGBT nationals.
-(Note: Counsel for the claimant, Christopher Hamel-Smith, stated during arguments that section 53 presented their client with 'an intolerable choice, which no citizen should ever have to make, to live as a law-abiding citizen by suppressing his sexuality, or abandon all hope of ever living as a law-abiding citizen' (Beirich 2013).)
+The claimant, and their interested parties and expert witnesses, further brought to bear evidence on the role the challenged statute played in the stigma, violence, and negative health outcomes experienced by queer nationals.